alexeyinkin/eb-1a/1-process/README.md

    At this point, they established the city where my final interview was to be held.
    I could have changed it later, but I was OK with it.
-4. I mailed the copies of those documents to them over physical mail.
+4. I mailed copies of those documents to them by physical mail.
-5. The NVC replied that everything was complete, and that I should wait for the interview date.
+5. The NVC replied that everything was complete and that I should wait for the interview date.
    If they miss any documents, they ask for them.
 6. The NVC gave me my interview date.